maddevred/what_to_cook/README.md

 # What to Cook
-App to help users decide on a new recipe to try by generating random recipes after sign-up.
+App to help users find a new recipe to try in the kitchen by generating random recipes after sign-up.

 ### Page Design
 ##### Inserting background image: